Official websites use .gov

 Pipeline of new contraceptive methods for women and men

 Dr. Blithe and CDP collaborators are developing new methods for men and women to address unmet needs for safe, effective, reversible contraception.
-The research aligns with the 2020 NICHD Strategic Plan Scientific Theme 2: Promoting Gynecologic, Andrologic, and Reproductive Health.
+The research aligns with the 2025 NICHD Strategic Plan Scientific Goal 2: Advancing Gynecologic, Andrologic, and Reproductive Health.

 Increasing contraceptive options for women

-2) Multipurpose prevention technologies (MPTs) protect against pregnancy and infection from pathogens: a Dapivirine/Levonorgestrel (LNG) Vaginal Ring may provide protection against both HIV infection and pregnancy.
-In collaboration with the Population Council, the product is being evaluated to assess inhibition of ovulation as well as safety and acceptability.
+2) Multipurpose prevention technologies (MPTs) protect against pregnancy and infection from pathogens: a dapivirine/levonorgestrel (LNG) vaginal ring may provide protection against both HIV infection and pregnancy.
+In collaboration with the Population Council, the product has been evaluated to assess inhibition of ovulation as well as safety and acceptability.
 The Woman’s Condom pivotal trial demonstrated acceptability and effectiveness of a novel female condom to prevent pregnancy and transmission of infection.
 A final report will be prepared to allow consideration of approval by the FDA.

 3) Long-acting reversible contraceptives (LARCs) are effective, highly acceptable methods.
 The Copper IUD is a safe option for women with health risks or conditions that increase risks associated with unintended pregnancy.
 Increased bleeding and cramping associated with the currently marketed Copper IUD may deter use in nulliparous women, especially adolescents.
-In collaboration with the Gates Foundation and FHI-360, the CDP evaluated a Mini-Copper IUD in nulliparous women to determine effectiveness, bleeding characteristics, and pain.
+In collaboration with the Gates Foundation and FHI360 (a non-profit organization), the CDP evaluated a Mini-Copper IUD in nulliparous women to determine effectiveness, bleeding characteristics, pain, and acceptability.

 4) Progestin-only injectable contraception: Levonorgestrel Butanoate (LB) is a novel injectable progestin that does not increase the risk of VTE.
 Injections of long-acting LB improve compliance and efficacy compared with progestin-only pills.
-A study is under way to optimize LB dose, route of injection and duration of ovulation inhibition.
+We completed a dose-finding study with selection of a dose and route of injection to support evaluation for contraceptive efficacy with an injection interval of four months.

 5) Novel non-hormonal cervical barrier device for contraception: Ovaprene is a non-hormonal barrier device that is worn from the end of menses until the beginning of the next menses to protect cervical penetration of sperm after vaginal intercourse.
 Under a CRADA with Dare Bioscience, Ovaprene is being evaluated in the CCTN female method network for contraceptive efficacy, safety and acceptability.